ftsrg-retelab/base/README.md

 # Train Speed Controller
 ## HAHAHA!
 ===================================
 **Belenyúltam ebbe itt!**
-Üdv, Gyuluska és Koloska

-This is a sample application for the verification laboratory.
+Üdv, Gyuluska és KoloskaThis is a sample application for the verification laboratory.
+Új Brach
+Megoldva BUGFIX 3
+OH COMMON!!!!!!!!!
 ## Getting started

 * The application is implemented in Java.